‘Tis and 10 Other Fun Proclitic Words

 This is another one that contributes to the Christmasy overtones of these words, due to its association with “‘Twas the Night Before Christmas.”

 This poor guy is doubly archaic.
 Not only does it contain the contracted “it,” but also the subjunctive “were.”
-If the subjunctive was still commonly used—I mean, if 'twere commonly used—we might hope for a 'twere revival.
+If the subjunctive was still commonly used—that is, if ‘twere commonly used—we might hope for a ‘twere revival.
 But probably not.

 ‘Tis, ‘twas, and ever ‘twill be.